Is Younique MLM a Scam Pyramid Scheme? – Exposed in My Review!

 How To Make Money With Younique MLM?

-2. Recruiting people into the company and earning bonuses from purchases they make or the sales they make
+2. Recruiting people into the company and earning bonuses from their purchases or sales.

-In my opinion, the only way you can make a consistent good income is by recruiting a lot of people.
-And in the next section of my Younique MLM review, I’ll show you how much you can earn.
+In my opinion, the most consistent way to earn a good income is by recruiting a lot of people.
+In the next section of my Younique MLM review, I will show you how much you can earn.

-By the way, this is exactly the reason why people complain that Younique is a pyramid scheme or a scam…
+By the way, this is the exact reason why people complain that Younique is a pyramid scheme or a scam.

 What Is Younique Compensation Plan?

-The Younique compensation plan has 8 color rankings that establish the compensation status of speakers:
+The Younique compensation plan consists of 8 colour rankings that determine the compensation status of speakers:

 • White